shishir-kurhade/Client-Server-Visualization-Modeling/README.md

 ### Prerequisites

-The server code is implemented in Python 3. python libraries needed to be installed on local machine for the server - flask_restful, sklearn, pandas, numpy, json, flask_cors, flask
+The server code is implemented in Python 3.

+Python libraries needed to be installed on local machine for the server - flask_restful, sklearn, pandas, numpy, json, flask_cors, flask